PIConGPU in 5 Minutes on RoSi

 Edit the profile file using your favorite editor.

-(save with Control-o, exit with Control-x).
+If unsure use nano: nano ~/gpu-v100_picongpu.profile (save with Control-o, exit with Control-x).

 Go to the end of the file and add a new line:

-export SCRATCH=/bigdata/hplsim/external/alice
+export SCRATCH=/bigdata/hplsim/external/<username>

-with your username.)
+(Please replace <username> with your username.)

 Note

 This is the location where runtime data and all results will be stored.
-If you’re not on Hemera make sure you select the correct directory: Consult the documentation of your HPC cluster where to save your data.
+If you’re not on RoSi make sure you select the correct directory: Consult the documentation of your HPC cluster where to save your data.
 On HPC clusters this is probably not your home directory.

 In the profile file you can also supply additional settings, like your email address and notification settings.